MichalH95/LibraryWebapp_PPRO/readme.md

-School project for the course PPRO (Advanced programming) at the University of Hradec Králové.
+## School project for the course PPRO (Advanced Programming) at the University of Hradec Králové.

 A basic web application for a library.
-It can display books in the library and information about them, allows client login and book reservations, loan extensions etc. Sends email notifications about late book returns using Spring's JavaMailSender.
+It can display books in the library and information about them, allows client login and book reservations, loan extensions etc. Sends email notifications about late book returns using Spring's `JavaMailSender`.
 Allows administrator login with the ability to cancel loans, delete books and accounts and other functionalities.

 Second author was my schoolmate Dominik Špinka.